denom-fvr/phenomfvr/README.md

 ### Hi there 👋,  I'm Timothy !
 #### Design and Development
-I'm Timothy from Sierra Leone, and I am a Software Engineer and Designer with a bit of a dabble in Digital Marketing (😄 Jack of all Trades huh).
-I really enjoy doing Full Stack Web and Mobile Development, AI, 3D, AR/VR etc. For the Web, I love Vue-js it's my Number One(1) frontend framework, also like Solid.js, Qwik, Astro and last and the least(lol joking) good old React.I am more of a frontend or design person as I do UI/UX, Graphic design, 3D design and learning Product Design too, I do Backend as well too.
+I'm Tim, and I am a Software Engineer and Designer with a bit of a dabble in Digital Marketing (😄 Jack of all Trades huh).
+I really enjoy doing Full Stack Web and Mobile Development, AI, 3D, AR/VR etc. For the Web, I love Vue-js it's my Number One(1) frontend framework, also like Solid.js, Qwik, Astro and last and the least(lol joking) good old React.I am more of a backend person but I can do UI/UX, Learning Rust currently and also Web3.

 Skills: VUE JS / REACT / JS / HTML / CSS/ Python/ Django/ Laravel/ Node/ Express/ Nestjs/ Solidjs/ Qwik/ Astro/ Mongodb/ Firebase/ Supabase/ Dynamodb/ Postgres/ Tensorflow/ Vite/ Nuxtjs/ Nextjs

 - 🔭 I’m currently working on Kekuda (AI) My very own Jarvis 😄.
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning Rust.
-- 👯 I’m looking to collaborate on AI, UI/UX, Mojo, Game development.
+- 👯 I’m looking to collaborate on AI, web3, Mojo, Game development.
-- 🤔 I’m looking for help with Discrete Maths ( Guess it ain't my strongsuit)
+- 🤔 I’m looking for help with Discrete Maths.
 - 💬 Ask me about Anything
 - 📫 How to reach me: kingphenom505@gmail.com
 - ⚡ Fun fact: Everything's a Drag!